valgi0/valgi0.github.io/docs/_posts/2022-09-01-getting-started-with-NLP.markdown

 ## NLP??

-NLP means Natural Language Proessing and is the collection of all those tasks based on natural language.
+NLP means Natural Language Processing and it is the collection of all those tasks based on natural language.
 Sentiment classification, Named Entity Recogniction, Part Of The Speech Tagging, Summarization, Question Answering, and so on.
 They are all NLP downstream tasks.
 The core point of all of them is find a way to let the computer understand what is written.

 The transformer neural networks [1], thanks to their self-attention mechanism, completely revolutionized the NLP field with their ability to create relationships between words in a sentence.
-I won't dig into their architecture, but you can get an excellent visual explanation [here](https://jalammar.github.io/illustrated-transformer/)
+I won't dig into their architecture, but you can get an excellent visual explanation [here](https://jalammar.github.io/illustrated-transformer/).

 How is it complex to use these technologies?